Dunster

 The Haunted Bedchamber

-In one of the castle’s bedrooms, known as the Queen’s Room, visitors have experienced strange occurrences, including unexplained cold spots, feelings of being watched, and objects mysteriously moving on their own.
+The Queen’s Room, one of the castle’s bedrooms, is said to be a site of strange occurrences.
+Visitors have reported experiencing unexplained cold spots, a sensation of being watched, and objects moving on their own.

 The Haunted Terrace